BerniWittmann/rateboard-assignment/README.md

 The Consumer runs a scheduled tasks at an example interval of 5 seconds, which pulls the first item from the queue and then just logs the item to the console.
 In a production environment this task could do the actual importing and trigger the success notification.

+I added two simple test suites for the Consumer and the Importer.

 ### Potential Problems

 A potential problem is the difficulty of error handling.
 The File based queue poses quite a risk for errors due to I/O, concurrency when running this approach on distributed systems.